tp7/Sushi/README.md

 3. [NumPy 1.8.1][2]
 4. [OpenCV 2.4.9][3] (putting [this file][4] in the same folder as sushi should be enough)
 5. [FFmpeg][5] (only if demuxing is used)
+6. [MkvExtract][6] (optional for faster timecodes extraction when demuxing)

 ### Limitations
 This script will never be able to property handle frame-by-frame typesetting.
 If underlying video stream changes (e.g. has different telecine pattern), you might get incorrect output.

 This script cannot improve bad timing.
-If original lines are mistimed, the will be mistimed in the output file too.
+If original lines are mistimed, they will be mistimed in the output file too.

 In short, while this might be safe for immediate viewing, you probably shouldn't use it to blindly shift subtitles for permanent storing.